 Consider what the insurance company does.
 It takes your premium each month, pockets its profit, puts a certain percentage of the premium into a pool to pay the benefits of those who die, and then invests the rest in a relatively conservative portfolio, such as bonds.
 You can invest in bonds directly.
 Which return do you expect to be higher- the one where they shave off some profit before investing, or the one where you invest your entire lump sum?
 It’s like buying a load mutual fund.
 In fact, some cash value life insurance policies actually DO HAVE A LOAD.
 Can you imagine?
 Not only do you have to pay for an expensive insurance portion, you then have to pay just for the privilege of investing your money with them.

-4) Complexity favors the issuer.
+4) Complexity Favors the Issuer.

 After a while, people figured out that whole life insurance was a rip-off.
 So to disguise that fact, the companies just made the products so complex that only their actuaries could figure them out.
-Even those who have spent a great deal of time trying to figure these policies out don’t understand them.
-Even the guys selling them don’t ompletely cunderstand them, but you better believe they understand the commission structure.
+Even those who have spent a great deal of time trying to figure these policies out don't understand them.
+Even the guys selling them don't completely understand them, but you better believe they understand the commission structure.
 Suffice to say, the more complex it gets, the worse a deal it is for you.

 Most whole life policies, if you hold them long enough, actually have an okay return.
 The returns often even beat inflation.
 Unfortunately, that usually doesn’t happen for a while.
 Take a look at this chart of the actual returns of a policy: